DeloitteDigitalUK/xLab/docs/Ways-of-Working.md

 ---
 layout: default
-title: How we work
+title: Ways of Working
-nav_order: 3
+nav_order: 4
 has_children: true
 has_toc: true
 ---